davidgasquez/kung-fu-with-kinect/README.md

-Stretching with kinect
+Kung Fu with kinect
 ======================

-A little stretching exercise with Kinect.
+Practise a little of Kunf Fu with Kinect.

 Compilation
 -----------